fumio125/fumio125.github.io/content/publication/2023_iccp_makabe/index.md

 ---
-title: 'Spectral sensitivity estimation with an uncalibrated diffraction grating'
+title: 'Near-light photometric stereo with symmetric lights'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lilika Makabe
+  - Lilika Maakabe
+  - Heng Guo
   - Hiroaki Santo
   - admin
-  - Michael S. Brown
   - Yasuyuki Matsushita

 # Author notes (optional)